vmware-tanzu/asset-relocation-tool-for-kubernetes/README.md

 make test-external
 ```

-External tests require credentials to talk to the internal harbor registry, ask Pete if you need access to a certain project.
+External tests require credentials to talk to the internal VMware Harbor registry, ask Pete if you need access.

 All local tests can be run with: